bkacjios/lua-mumble/README.md

 -- Play an ogg audio file
--- Changing the channel value will allow you to play multiple audio files at once mumble.client:play(String ogg file path, Number volume = 1.0, Number channel = 1)
+-- Changing the channel value will allow you to play multiple audio files at once -- If success = false, it will pass along an error string as to why it couldn't play the file Boolean success, [ String error ] = mumble.client:play(String ogg file path, Number volume = 1.0, Number channel = 1)

 -- Checks if the client is currently playing an audio file on the specified audio channel Boolean playing = mumble.client:isPlaying(Number channel = 1)